lidofinance/rewards-managers/README.md

 # Balancer rewards manager

-This repository contains Manager contract for Balancer Merkle Rewards contract.
+This repository contains Lido reward manager contract for Balancer Merkle Rewards contract.
-It allows to limitate allowance of rewards token for distributing it with Balancer Merkle contract.
+It periodically approves certain amount of LDO to be spendable by Balancer contract.

 # Rewards Manager

-This contract should be provided as owner for Balancer Merkle contract
+The reward manager contract should be set as `owner` of the Balancer Merkle contract.

 ## Deploying Environment